 7. Keep it to a single page

 Nobody wants to read a long cover letter.
-Three-quarters of a page is typically more than enough (unless you’re instructed otherwise) – short and snappy is more impactful than long paragraphs.
+Three-quarters of a page is typically more than enough (unless you're instructed otherwise) - short and snappy is more impactful than long paragraphs.
+This is one of the key cover letter tips for older workers!

 8. Proofread… and then get a friend to proof it again